unaveragetech/Page_viz_loop/driverpro.md

-Certainly!
-Here’s a detailed explanation of the `driver_pro.py` script, broken down into its main components, including code snippets for clarity.

 ### 1. **Imports and Package Installation**

 The script starts by importing necessary modules and defining a function to install required packages.